Geyserexe/BuilderBot/README.md

 In order to run the teambuilder, open Terminal / cmd, cd into the builderbot file, and run "node builder".

 - Note: dev branch may be unreliable / produce really bad teams
-- If you're using this on repl.it, run "npm install" in the console to the right to set it up, followed by "node builder" to run teams.
+- If you're using this on repl.it, run "npm install" in the console to the right to set it up, followed by "node builder" to build teams.

 #### Config Info ####

 - "teamNumber" controls the number of teams built.
 Whenever multiple teams are built, they'll be exported in a bulk format.
 - "cutoff" controls the threshold at which the builder will allow a given pokemon onto a team, resulting in potentially less reliable builds at lower levels, but overly similar builds at higher levels.
-Cutoff 10 is likely to results in glitchy or inconsistent building.
+Cutoff 10 is likely to result in glitchy or inconsistent building.
 - "teamLength" controls the number of Pokémon in a team, on the off chance that you want more / fewer than 6
 - "tier" controls the tier being built for.
 Current options are gen7anythinggoes and gen8nationaldexag.
 - "mode" controls what type of teams the builder will create.
 Current options are balance, offense, and stall.